This post has been updated on 31/01/2020 to reflect the changes within the fashion market. For instance, American Apparel closed.

 The brands we mentioned above are no longer our only options in purchasing fashion items.
 So what if we want to get more sustainable fashion from ethical brands?
 We’ve got you covered!

-- Mayamiko: if you love colourful print, Mayamiko is definitely an ethical brand you should go for!
+If you love colourful print, Mayamiko is definitely an ethical brand you should go for!
 It started off as a charity but it changed its business model to deliver fair-trade products created by artisans from a disadvantage community in Malawi.
+Shop Mayamiko

-- Hanky Panky: If you love beautiful lace underwear, you should totally check this ethical brand out.
+If you love beautiful lace underwear, you should totally check this ethical brand out.
 They make their products in the United States and they are sweatshop-free!
+Visit Hanky Panky

 What We Can Do to Avoid Fast Fashion